Family, Friends and 10-Year-Old Battling Cancer Take to Social Media, Gets Very Special Treat at Golden 1 Center

 And she's a huge Adam Levine fan.

-“He's so funny on the ‘Voice’,” Addison said.
+“He's so funny on the ‘Voice,'” Addison said.

-Salazar's daughter is Addison's best friend so working hard, contacting whomever she could about getting Addison a meet-and-greet with Adam Levine, was no big deal.
+Salazar's daughter is Addison's best friend so working hard and contacting whomever she could about getting Addison a meet-and-greet with Adam Levine was no big deal.

 That seemed pretty spot on.
 The girls were a little star struck but FOX40 was told that they loved it.

-And for Addison's mom, Chris, it's a moment she'll never forget.
+As for Addison's mom, Chris, it was a moment she'll never forget.

-“At the worst-most-horrible-hard-difficult time of our life, to have something like this happen and people we don't even know come out of the woodwork and just help us, it's just for her, it's amazing,” expressed Chris.
+“At the worst, most horrible, hard, difficult time of our life, to have something like this happen and people we don't even know come out of the woodwork and just help us, it's just for her, it's amazing,” expressed Chris.